Figure 1 switchSense principle (from http://www.dynamic-biosensors.com/switchsense/)

 Figure 2: switchSense principle (from http://www.dynamic-biosensors.com/switchsense/, see also https://www.youtube.com/watch?v=amGw7txpGzM)

-A DRX device with a yellow laser is available at South Paris node (I2BC, CEA Saclay site).
-The device will be upgraded by June 2017 for a DRX2 with two lasers (red and green).
-The kinetics can be followed in two modes according to the system studied: (i) followind Dynamic response changes upon analyte binding or (ii) by following fluorescence changes close to the DNA probe (Fluorescence proximity sensing).
+A DRX2 device with a red and green lasers is available at South Paris node (I2BC, CEA Saclay site).
+The kinetics can be followed in two modes according to the system studied: (i) following Dynamic response changes upon analyte binding or (ii) by following fluorescence changes close to the DNA probe (Fluorescence proximity sensing).

 Figure 2: Binding kinetics measurement and titration (from http://www.dynamic-biosensors.com/switchsense/)